petalmd/bright_serializer/README.md

   attribute :id, entity: { type: :string, description: 'The id of the account' }
   attribute :name

-  attribute :friends,
+  has_many :friends, serializer: 'FriendSerializer',
     entity: {
-      type: :array, items: { ref: 'FriendSerializer' }, description: 'The list the account friends.'
+      type: :array, description: 'The list the account friends.'
-     } do |object|
+     }
-    FriendSerializer.new(object.friends)
-  end
 end
 ```